F3DS-Package/F3DS-Package/README.md

 make COMPILER=ifort DEBUG=yes
 ```

-More details can be found in 'make help'.
+More details can be found in the script shown by the 'make help' command.

 ## How to use